 Work which involves:

-• buildings, extension, fences or walls erected without permission
+- buildings, extensions, fences, or walls erected without permission

-• works given approval but are not being done in the way the plans or conditions say it should be
+- works given approval, but are not in accordance with the plans

 What we cannot investigate